dotmet/chatgpt_webui/README.md

 (Based on [revChatGPT](https://github.com/acheong08/ChatGPT) and [Gradio](https://gradio.app/))

-### If you have a Valid OpenAI account, u can use ChatGPT on [HuggingFace](https://huggingface.co/) through this project with out any VPN tools.
+### If you have a Valid OpenAI account, u can use ChatGPT on [HuggingFace](https://huggingface.co/) through this project with out VPN tools.
 ### HuggingFace [Demo](https://huggingface.co/spaces/dotmet/chatgpt_webui)